Some links in this post contain affiliate links. I receive a small commission if you use the links at no extra cost to you.

 I did the Green Tour on my first trip to Cappadocia a few years ago which took us to Derinkuyu Underground City as there are huge amounts of Underground Cities in this area, Ihlara Valley for a 4-5km trek, a typical Anatolian village where you have lunch by the river and see some Churches and then to one of the largest rock-cut monasteries in Cappadocia.

 It is a good tour but it is quite a long and it takes you far away from Goreme so there is a lot of time spent in the bus, and you do not explore the local Valleys of Goreme in this tour.
 It’s also quite a bit more expensive.
 You can book a Green Tour like online for a great price:

 Red Tour from Goreme

-On my recent trip to Cappadocia I did the Red Tour which took us to the Open Air Museum just outside Goreme with a guided tour around it, Uchisar Rock Castle, Love Valley for a photo stop, Devrent Valley and Pasabag Valley with a lunch stop at a restaurant and then to see some Pottery being made.
+On my second trip to Cappadocia, I did the Red Tour which took us to the Open Air Museum just outside Goreme with a guided tour around it, Uchisar Rock Castle, Love Valley for a photo stop, Devrent Valley and Pasabag Valley with a lunch stop at a restaurant and then to see some Pottery being made.

-Following this 2-3 day itinerary for Cappadocia will give you a brilliant few days there and ensure you see a much as possible!
+Following this Cappadocia itinerary for 2 days or Cappadocia itinerary for 3 days will give you a brilliant few days there and ensure you see a much as possible!